OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 - 1 x [Counterweight Cylinder](counter.weight.stl)
 - 1 x [Bracket](bracket.stl)
 - 2 x [Ball Bearing Stands](ball.bearing.stand.stl)
+- Optionally, 1 [plate](panel.plate.stl) for the solar panel to fit on top of the bracket.

 ##### _**BOM**_ (in progress, details to come)
 Hardware mechanical parts (may vary, depending on your options)